visualengineers/sci-knowledge-base/_concepts/set-of-gestures.md

 10. Warp

 ### Set of Gestures for Elastic Displays
 Gestural interaction on elastic displays includes users touching and shaping an elastic surface with their hands.
-The user's intention to "tell" the display something meaningful creates the boundaries that define start and end of a single gesture.
-(Note: Under [tracking technologies]({{ site.baseurl }}/concepts/tracking-technologies) you can find more on technical gesture recognition, derived from the user-defined gesture set.)

-Compared to traditional HCI elastic displays enlarge the space of ergotic and epistemic gestures, as users actively shape the display surface in depth and are provided with rich haptic feedback.
-Among semiotic gestures elastic displays make use of deictic, symbolic, emblematic and iconic gestures only as these are the ones that can be performed by physically touching and shaping a malleable surface.
+Semiotic gestures have been used in HCI ever since, because they can be recognized and interpreted technically.
+Among them, elastic displays are suitable for deictic, symbolic, emblematic and iconic gestures as they can be performed by physically touching and shaping a malleable surface.
+Furthermore, elastic displays enlarge the gestural interaction space when compared to traditional HCI.
+Users can act out epistemic and ergotic gestures in depth also and benefit from rich haptic feedback.
+Boundaries defining start and end of a single gesture are created implicitly by the user's intention to "tell" the display something meaningful.

 ## Own catalogue
 ...